 We are admitting patients who are COVID positive, in home care and in our inpatient facility.
 In the latter, we have a designated area with separate access and egress, plus adequate PPE to ensure the safety of our staff and other patients.
 In home care, we see patients both in nursing homes and in their own homes, regardless of COVID status.
 Again, we have adequate PPE, and have taught our care workers the proper way to use it.

-Secondly, we are now allowing visitors for all patients, but with the following restrictions:
+April 5, 2021 Visitor Policy - We allow visitors for all patients, but with the following restrictions:

 In keeping with the State of Connecticut policy, people coming from states with “a daily positive test rate higher than 10 per 100,000 over a 7-day rolling average or a state with a 10 percent or higher test positivity rate for COVID-19 over a 7-day rolling average” must either: